A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Application to score-performance matching

 When dealing with temporal information, tempo must be estimated simultaneously with score positions.
 One can consider a two-dimensional state space of score position and tempo and perform a joint estimation \cite{Otsuka2011,Montecchio2011,Duan2011}.
 Generally, inferences using Monte Carlo methods or discretization methods are then necessary since the search space is large.
 However, such inferences are inefficient for the current model because it allows arbitrary repeats and skips and the search space is much larger.

-We instead consider coupling the score-position model and the tempo model by updating the likelihoods of the two models alternately, similarly as in Ref.~\cite{Cont2010}.
-Given an estimated value of tempo, we can update the $m$-th factor in Eq.~(\ref{eq:PerformanceProbLatter}) by evaluating its explicit form described in Secs.~\ref{sec:PerformanceModel} and \ref{sec:Analysis}.
-Using the result of estimated score positions, estimation of the current tempo can be done with the switching Kalman filter as mentioned in Sec.~\ref{sec:TempoModel}, whose result is used for the next update of the likelihood of score positions.
+We instead consider coupling the score-position model and the tempo model by updating the probabilities of the two models alternately, similarly as in Ref.~\cite{Cont2010}.
+Given an estimated value of tempo, we can update the $m$-th factor in Eq.~(\ref{eq:PerformanceProbLatter}), which is given as a product of Eq.~(\ref{eq:HierarchicalTrProb}) and output probabilities of pitch and IOI described in Sec.~\ref{sec:EventModel}.
+Using the result of estimated score positions, estimation of the current tempo can be done with the switching Kalman filter as mentioned in Sec.~\ref{sec:TempoModel}, whose result is used for the next update of the probability of score positions.
 For algorithmic details of the switching Kalman filter, see Ref.~\cite{Kim1994}.

 The estimation of tempo has to be done carefully for performances with ornaments since it is not meaningful to update tempo for every note in ornaments, which does not have a definitive metrical note value.
 To solve the problem, the tempo is updated only when the estimated state in the top HMM is updated.
 To avoid estimation errors due to stolen time in arpeggios, short appoggiaturas, etc., the time interval between the detected times of states, instead of that of between note onsets, is used as the observable of the tempo model.